Honest-binding quantum bit commitment from separable operations: Conclusion

-Furthermore, the security of the proposed protocol scales with the dimension of the communicated qudits, and it is interesting to investigate the resource efficiency of a practical implementation, i.e., what is the minimal dimension $d$ needed for practical security.
+Further work should also include a thorough analysis of the protocol’s robustness under realistic noise conditions.
+A starting point could be considering separable noise channels, for example depolarising channels acting on each qudit of Alice's reduced state.
+This would not alter our results as the effect of the noise channel would be absorbed into Alice's separable channel, leaving her cheating probability unchanged.
+In contrast, correlated noise is destructive and decreases entanglement, and we believe that while this might increase Alice's cheating probability in one direction (switching her commitment from $0$ to $1$) it will reduce it in the other direction.
+Additionally such noise could lead to Bob rejecting Alice's commitment even when she has been acting honestly.
+Typically this would be resolved with some mitigation mechanism (e.g. repetition of the protocol), that could impact the cheating strategies.
+A careful treatment of these noise effects is left for future work.

+Another direction for future research is to investigate separable channels over more than two partitions and eventually return to the physically more realistic restriction of LOCC operations mentioned in the introduction.
+Given that the latter do not have a closed form expression \cite{chitambar_locc,watrous_theory_2018}, we anticipate the mathematical analysis to be more challenging.
+We expect, however, the inability of Alice to create entanglement to remain the backbone of the security proof.

 Finally, we believe that the insights from this work can be extended to other two-party cryptographic primitives, such as oblivious transfer and secure multiparty computation, where similar operational restrictions might enable new secure protocols.